WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 [tip] **Recommended:** 3<sup>4</sup> [/tip]

-## Range of numbers
+## Ranges of numbers

-[En dashes]() are generally used to indicate a range of numbers, the minus sign, or negative numbers.
+[En dashes](https://make.wordpress.org/docs/style-guide/punctuation/dashes/#en-dashes) are generally used to indicate a range of numbers, the minus sign, or negative numbers.
 Although you can use en dashes for these purposes, you can also use hyphens or the word *to* for numerical ranges.

 Use an en dash indicate a range of numbers such as values or dates.
 Don't add spaces before and after the en dash or the hyphen.